 L.M.
 Montgomery and Canadian Culture is a collection of essays edited and introduced by Irene Gammel and Elizabeth Epperly.
-It contains original essays by Yoshiko Akamatsu, Roberta Buchanan, Diana Arlene Chlebek, Frank Davey, Ann Dutton, Owen Dudley Edwards, Irene Gammel, Jennifer H. Litster, Sasha Mullally, E. Holly Pike, Laura M. Robinson, Erika Rothwell, Mary Henley Rubio, Theodore F. Sheckels, and Elizabeth Waterston, as well as reprinted pieces by Margaret Atwood, Carole Gerson, Calvin Trillin, an interview with Sharon J. Hamilton by Dianne Hicks Morrow, a foreword by Adrienne Clarkson, and an epilogue by Deirdre Kessler.
+It contains original essays by Yoshiko Akamatsu, Roberta Buchanan, Diana Arlene Chlebek, Frank Davey, Ann Dutton, Owen Dudley Edwards, Irene Gammel, Jennifer H. Litster, Sasha Mullally, E. Holly Pike, Laura M. Robinson, Erika Rothwell, Mary Henley Rubio, Theodore F. Sheckels, and Elizabeth Waterston; reprinted pieces by Margaret Atwood, Carole Gerson, and Calvin Trillin; an interview with Sharon J. Hamilton by Dianne Hicks Morrow; a foreword by Adrienne Clarkson; and an epilogue by Deirdre Kessler.
 It was published as a jacketed hardcover by University of Toronto Press in June 1999.

 Despite the enormous popularity of her books, particularly Anne of Green Gables, L.M.
 Montgomery’s role in the development of Canada’s national culture is not often discussed by literary historians.
 This is curious as some of Canada’s leading writers, including Margaret Atwood, Alice Munro, and Jane Urquhart, have acknowledged their indebtedness to Montgomery’s fiction.